1 Introduction

 If either operand is the empty sequence, the result is false.

-The comparison A operator B
+The comparison A operator B is true for sequences

-if the comparison
+A and B if the comparison

-is true for some item a
+a operator b is true for some item a in

-and some item b
+A and some item b in B.

-Otherwise, A operator B
+Otherwise, A operator B is false.

 The result of a comparison of items is defined by applying the following rules.
 The rules defined in 5.3 Type Conversions apply for conversions: